Hate speech laws by country: South Africa

 In South Africa, hate speech (along with incitement to violence and propaganda for war) is specifically excluded from protection of free speech in the Constitution.
 The Promotion of Equality and Prevention of Unfair Discrimination Act, 2000 contains the following clause:

 The "prohibited grounds" include race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language and birth.

 The crime of crimen injuria ("unlawfully, intentionally and seriously impairing the dignity of another") may also be used to prosecute hate speech.

 In 2011, a South African court banned Dubula iBhunu (Shoot the Boer), a derogatory song that degraded Afrikaners, on the basis that it violated a South African law prohibiting speech that demonstrates a clear intention to be hurtful, to incite harm, or to promote hatred.

-In October 2016, "the draft Hate Crimes Bill was introduced.
-It aims to address racism, racial discrimination, xenophobia and discrimination based on gender, sex, sexual orientation and other issues, by providing an offence of hate crime.
+Prevention and Combating of Hate Crimes and Hate Speech Act, 2023 "aims to address racism, racial discrimination, xenophobia and discrimination based on gender, sex, sexual orientation and other issues, by providing an offence of hate crime.
 It includes controversial provisions that criminalize hate speech in ways that could be used to impermissibly restrict the right to freedom of expression".